alterok/LogUtils/README.md

         .allowInfo(true)                        //enable or disable the info logging.
 Default value is true.
         .allowWarning(true)                     //enable or disable the warning logging.
 Default value is true.
         .allowError(true)                       //enable or disable the error logging.
 Default value is true.
-        .out()                                  //prints all logging states in the logCat
+        .toLogcat()                             //prints all logging states in the logCat
 ```

 Calling below code with BuildConfig.DEBUG as an argument is recommended as this prevents logging in the release builds.